Skrull: The Rise and Fall of the Shi'ar Empire

-A group of Warskrulls attacked a remote Shi'ar space station and took it over.
-Disguised as Shi'ar, they were taken aboard the space station willingly and slaughtered all those aboard, except a few needed to keep working the ship.
-The group, however was eventually defeated by a group of X-Men (Darwin, Havok, Marvel Girl, Nightcrawler, Professor X, and Warpath).
+A group of Warskrulls attacks a remote Shi'ar space station and took it over.
+Disguised as Shi'ar, they are taken aboard the space station willingly and slaughter all those aboard, except a few needed to keep working the ship.
+The group is defeated by a group of X-Men (Darwin, Havok, Marvel Girl, Nightcrawler, Professor X, and Warpath).
 These Warskrulls are, however, revealed to be cyborgs.

 Secret Invasion

 In Secret Invasion, a flailing Skrull Empire, under the leadership of newcomer Queen Veranke, made an all-out effort to infiltrate and conquer Earth.
 It was revealed that the Skrulls had infiltrated Earth by capturing and replacing many of Earth's heroes.
 They followed this infiltration with their main assault group.
 This wave of Skrulls then formed new versions of the Super-Skrull, with each possessing the abilities of several different heroes.
 Their invasion ultimately failed, costing the life of Veranke, and reducing their numbers even further.
-Even their gods were slain, and the god Amatsu-Mikaboshi took over their Pantheon, leading to the events of Chaos War.
+Even their gods were killed, and the god Amatsu-Mikaboshi took over their Pantheon, leading to the events of Chaos War.

 Re-establishing the Empire and Infinity

 After the events of Secret Invasion, the Skrulls, now reduced in numbers, became very segmented with various factions rising up around Warlords that began plotting to rise back to power by orchestrating events for their own benefit.

 During the Infinity storyline, several planets that the Skrulls settled on began being targeted by the Builders and while the Silver Surfer tried to save most of them, the Skrulls' population was once more decimated.
 Kl'rt the Super-Skrull later represented the Skrull Empire as a member of the Galactic Council.
-After the Avengers' victory over the Builders and Thanos, Kl'rt becomes the new Emperor of the Skrulls, where they settle on Tarnax II.
+After the Avengers' victory over the Builders and Thanos, Kl'rt becomes the new Emperor of the Skrulls as they settle on Tarnax II.

-Meanwhile, Cadre K had settled on a ranch in South Dakota, while another group of Skrulls remain undercover on Earth as the "Warner" family, who are gathering data for the next Skrull invasion.
-The Warner family participate in day-to-day life, but end up stranded on Earth, completely cut off from the Empire.
+Cadre K settled on a ranch in South Dakota.